SAP-samples/teched2024-XP280/exercises/ex3/README.md

 ## Exercise 3.3 - Execute Terraform

-After completing these steps you will have executed the Terraform configuration and successfully created a the SAP Build Code resources in your subaccount.
+After completing these steps, you will have executed the Terraform configuration and successfully created a the SAP Build Code resources in your subaccount.

-1. As in the previous exercise we want to do some basic quality measures before execution namely formating.
+1. As in the previous exercise we want to do some basic quality measures before execution namely formatting.
 Open a terminal and execute the following command:

    ```bash
    terraform fmt
    ```

-1. As we added a module to our setup we must Terraform aware of this.
+2. As we added a module to our setup, we must make Terraform aware of this.
 To achieve this execute the following command:

     ```bash
     terraform get